ceresfairfood/geokit-geocoder-mappify/README.md

 ## Configuration

-The geocoder has one configuration parameter `api_key`, that can be set to your Mappify API key.
+* `api_key` can be set to your Mappify API key.
 If this is not specified, the anonymous tier will allow up to 100 requests/day
+* `logging` if true, all HTTP requests and responses will be logged for debugging

 ## Contributing